sandeepkumar2609/sandeepkumar2609/README.md

 ---

 ### 💡 Fun Fact
-When I’m not coding, I’m probably binge-watching sci-fi or hiking somewhere scenic! 🌲 🚀
+When I’m not coding, you can find me on the pitch playing cricket or cheering for my favorite team during a nail-biting match! 🌲 🚀